davidcole1340/ext-php-rs/guide/src/macros/function.md

 ## Variadic Functions

 Variadic functions can be implemented by specifying the last argument in the Rust function to the type `&[&Zval]`.
-This is the equivelant of a PHP function using the `...$args` syntax.
+This is the equivalent of a PHP function using the `...$args` syntax.

 ```rust,no_run